 However, you should consider taking at least a weekend, if not more, to experience the best this route has to offer.
 With so many national parks to explore, this trip is the outdoors person's heaven.

-If you don't have a week, try to prioritize the attractions and figure out what you want to see the most.
+Try to prioritize the attractions and figure out what you want to see the most.
 If Zion is your main priority, you can always visit the places you missed on the return trip, as the main drive is relatively short and straightforward.

 The trip takes place on a mixture of interstates, highways, and smaller roads.
 This keeps the driving interesting and engaging, with plenty of opportunities to stop.
 The only major city on the route is Las Vegas, where congestion could be an issue.